kanziebub/ProjectSEA/rulebook.md

 ## Third-Party Tools

 If the organizers recommend the players to use specific third-party tools (Discord, etc) the players should follow the organizers’ decision.
-All entrants of this Tournament must join the Lyfin Discord Server in order to receive news and communicate with the tournament staff.
+All entrants of this Tournament must join the ER Project:SEA Discord Server in order to receive news and communicate with the tournament staff.

 ## Account Ownership